-- Nothing is more frustrating to group members than when a Bible study group degenerates into a chat room.
+Nothing is more frustrating to group members than when a Bible study group degenerates into a chat room.
 Avoid letting the group go off on tangents or “rabbit trails” that are not related to what is being discussed.
-Gently bring the group back on focus.
+When this occurs, try to gently bring the group back on focus.

-- As the group evolves, consider ways to facilitate growth and a welcoming atmosphere.
-Place invitations or notifications in the parish bulletin or the free ad section of the diocesan paper.
-Members can pool resources to help provide printouts, create or purchase song books, purchase inexpensive Bibles as “loaners” or for visitors, etc, etc.
+As the group evolves, consider ways to facilitate growth and a welcoming atmosphere.
+Place invitations or notifications in the parish bulletin or the free-ad section of the diocesan paper.
+Members can pool resources to help provide printouts, create or purchase song books, purchase inexpensive Bibles as “loaners” or for visitors, etc.

 Engage in adequate long term planning.
 Create a calendar (for at least the next three months) showing the dates, times and location of each meeting, as well as dates when the group will not be meeting for holidays, vacation time, or a periodic hiatus.

 Be as organized as possible, but at the same time prepare to be flexible as the need requires.
 Group members can be frustrated by either disorganization OR over-rigidity in format or scheduling.

 Always keep in mind the ultimate purpose for the Scripture study: To gather together in charity and joy with our brothers and sisters in the Faith and share God’s Word together so that, as “no longer strangers and sojourners, but fellow citizens with the saints and the household of God” (Ephesians 2:19), we may, as the old catechism says: “Know, love and serve God in this world, so that we will be happy forever with him in the next."